Tuesday, April 23, 2024

 A pair of pillars hold the “imperial eagle” and the imperial crown that were iconic of the Habsburg Monarchy.
 They hold the “Czech lion” as a symbol of Czech sovereignty.
 The Royal Cyphers (monograms) of Empress Maria Theresa and Emperor Joseph II are emblazoned on the gates.

 Guardhouses on either side were occupied by guardsmen.
 Unflinching to the spectators and photos, they remained statuesque.
-We were close enough to admire their famous uniforms.
-Clearly, inspections are top-notch, and the men wore their uniforms well: crisp, ironed, trousers with perfect creases, gleaming brass buttons, shined badges on their hats, immaculate cravats, spotless gold braids, perfectly polished bayonets on their rifles, and aiguillettes that dangled perfectly.
+Clearly, inspections are top-notch, and the men wore their uniforms well: crisp, ironed trousers with perfect creases, gleaming brass buttons, shined badges on their hats, immaculate cravats, spotless shoes, perfectly polished bayonets on their rifles, and aiguillettes that dangled perfectly.
 Nothing short of a backwards somersault could dislodge their appearance.

 For the daily Changing of the Guard Ceremony, musical accompaniment is provided by “The Band of the Castle Guard and the Police”.